Paper candidate

 In a representative democracy, a paper candidate (also known as a no-hope candidate) is a candidate who stands for a political party in an electoral division where the party in question enjoys only low levels of support.
 Although the candidate has little chance of winning, a major party will normally make an effort to ensure it has its name on the ballot paper in every constituency.
 In two-party systems, a paper candidate may also be known as token opposition.
-In Dutch-speaking countries, the last candidate on a party list is called a lijstduwer and is usually a well-known non-politician such as an artist, celebrity or sports person, chosen to attract more votes for the party.
+In Dutch-speaking countries, the last candidate on a party list is called a lijstduwer and is usually a well-known non-politician such as an artist, celebrity or athlete, chosen to attract more votes for the party.

 A dummy candidate is similar to a paper candidate in that both types do not expect to win their race; however, they differ in that a dummy candidate typically has an ulterior motive for being in the race, such as to dishonestly divert votes away from more legitimate candidates or to take advantage of benefits afforded to political candidates.
 Another related concept is the stalking horse candidate, a junior or little-known politician who challenges an incumbent to test the support for a more serious challenge from someone else.